Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Related Work

-\textbf{LLM-Based Multi-Agent Collaboration and Communication} Recent advances in large language models (LLMs) have enabled their deployment as autonomous agents capable of reasoning, planning, and communication in collaborative settings.
-Systems such as MetaGPT~\citep{hong2023metagpt} and ChatDev~\citep{qian2023chatdev} demonstrate that LLM agents can follow predefined workflows to solve complex tasks.
-In embodied intelligence, frameworks like CoELA~\citep{Zhang2023BuildingCE}, Capo~\citep{Liu2024CaPoCP}, and RoCo~\citep{mandi2024roco} integrate LLMs with perception and action modules to support collaborative embodied tasks.
-However, these approaches typically rely on fixed communication protocols, such as tep-by-step message generation~\citep{Zhang2023BuildingCE}, event-driven multi-round discussion~\citep{Liu2024CaPoCP}, or dense discussion~\citep{guo2024embodied}, leading to excessive communication overhead and poor scalability under partial observability.
+\duo{\textbf{LLM-based multi-agent collaboration.}} \duo{Recent efforts such as MetaGPT \citep{hong2023metagpt} and ChatDev \citep{qian2024chatdev} have explored the use of LLMs for collaborative task solving.} In particular, CoELA~\citep{Zhang2023BuildingCE}, CaPo~\citep{Liu2024CaPoCP}, and RoCo~\citep{mandi2024roco} integrate LLMs with perception and action modules to support collaborative embodied tasks \duo{in open-ended environments.} However, these approaches typically rely on fixed communication protocols, such as tep-by-step message generation~\citep{Zhang2023BuildingCE}, event-driven multi-round discussion~\citep{Liu2024CaPoCP}, or dense discussion~\citep{guo2024embodied}, leading to excessive communication overhead and poor scalability under partial observability.
 In contrast, our work introduces a belief-driven communication mechanism that enables LLM agents to dynamically identify and exchange only the most valuable information, significantly reducing communication redundancy while improving collaboration efficiency.